-- (45) Only Forms G.D.2 and G.D.1 remain to be completed and these are self-explanatory. - (46) Three copies of the Plan will be prepared based on the owner's draft.
+- (46) Only Forms G.D.2 and G.D.1 remain to be completed and these are self-explanatory.
+It will be noted, however, that the date of the dedication deed or agreement to which the plan refers can only be entered when that deed or agreement has been legally completed.
+In the case of new dedications, therefore, the date of the deed or agreement when available should be entered separately by the owner and the Commission in their copies of the plan. - (47) Three fair copies of the Plan will be prepared based on the owner's draft.
 These may be prepared either by the owner or by the Forestry Commission on repayment (see para.
-8).
-All copies will be signed by the owner and countersigned on behalf of the Forestry Commission.
-One copy will be returned to the owner. - (47) Where the woods are to be dedicated, the necessary Deeds can now be completed.
+7).
+All copies will be signed by the owner and countersigned on behalf of the Forestry Commissioners.
+One copy will be returned to the owner. - (48) Where the woods are to be dedicated, the necessary Deeds can now be completed.